KadeLehman/hash-algo-comparison/README.md

 into the hash table.
 A simple such hash function would be to mask off the bottom m bits to use as an index into a table of size 2^m.

+For simplicity, I will implement the simple version as stated above.

 Here is an adapted description of the Fowler–Noll–Vo hash algorithm (I chose the 1a version, because data hashed through version 1 is easier to decrypt and has the same runtime as version 1a.
 However, this algorithm is still relatively easy to crack and is regarded as a non-cryptographic hash function):